Why Are There Still So Many Houses for Sale in Naples, Florida in 2025?

 Higher Interest Rates

 Elevated mortgage rates have dramatically impacted buyer affordability.
-With higher borrowing costs, many prospective buyers pause their home search or offer below asking prices.
+With higher borrowing costs, many prospective buyers pause their home search or make offers below the asking price.
 This slowdown in purchasing activity means that homes stay on the market longer, adding to the growing inventory.

 Increased Insurance and Property Costs